Pet Medical Services

 These signs can be due to allergies, parasites, infections, hormone imbalances, or immune system abnormalities.

-Our doctors offer a systematic, knowledgeable approach to diagnosing and treating skin and ear diseases and always use the safest, most effective medications for your pet.
+Our veterinary offer a systematic, knowledgeable approach to diagnosing and treating skin and ear diseases and always use the safest, most effective medications for your pet.

 Allergies are a primary cause of many dermatologic conditions.
 Animal Hospital of Irvine provides allergy testing and allergy management to give your pet relief and comfort.